TO THESE LOCATIONS

 The Paw Project Movie Free Screening

-Please join us for a special free screening of the 1-hour documentary film, The Paw Project, followed by an informal reception with a menu of vegan hors d'oeuvres.
-Doors open at 7:30PM and the film will be followed by a Q&A session with filmmaker and Paw Project founder Dr. Jennifer Conrad, DVM.
+The Paw Project hosted a special free pre-release screening of the 1-hour documentary film, The Paw Project, followed by an informal reception and a Q&A session with filmmaker and Paw Project founder Dr. Jennifer Conrad, DVM.

 About the documentary: www.pawprojectmovie.com

-The Paw Project's Dr. Jennifer Conrad and Dr. Jim Jensvold are flanked by WeHo city council members at the Pacific Design Center to commemorate the 10th anniversary of landmark anti-declawing legislation passed in West Hollywood.
+The Paw Project's Dr. Jennifer Conrad and Dr. Jim Jensvold are flanked by West Hollywood City Council members, West Hollywood community activists, and LA Councilman Paul Koretz at the Pacific Design Center to commemorate the 10th anniversary of landmark anti-declawing legislation passed in West Hollywood.

-WeHo city councilmember John Duran and Paw Project founder and producer Dr. Jennifer Conrad at the screening of The Paw Project documentary, which chronicles the non-profit's decade-long anti-declawing battle that began in West Hollywood.
+WeHo City Councilmember John Duran and Paw Project founder and director Dr. Jennifer Conrad at the screening of The Paw Project documentary, which chronicles the nonprofit's decade-long anti-declawing battle that began in West Hollywood.